06j-av/ArchLinux-lvm_tui/README.md

      $swapspace # string
      ```
    - This will be your desktop environment/window manager, terminal emulator, and display manager
-   - You'll need to set `min_install` to **false** to install them
+   > [!TIP]
-   - You could potentially install other packages through this method.
+   > You *could* use this to install other packages such as shells, games, browsers, and other packages!
      ```
      $min_install # boolean true/false
      # This is an array of strings